eddiezane/smtpapi-ruby/CONTRIBUTING.md

 The GitHub issue tracker is the preferred channel for library feature requests, but please respect the following restrictions:

 - Please **search for existing issues** in order to ensure we don't have duplicate bugs/feature requests.
-- Please be respectful and considerate of others when commenting on issues
+- Please be respectful and considerate of others when commenting on issues.

 <a name="submit-a-bug-report"></a>
 ## Submit a Bug Report